LinkedIn Headshot Poses That Actually Get You Noticed in 2026

 Common Posing Mistakes and Solutions

-I see the same errors repeatedly in LinkedIn headshots NYC sessions.
+We see the same errors repeatedly in LinkedIn headshot sessions.
 One common mistake is using harsh lighting, which can create unflattering shadows and reduce the professionalism of your headshot.
+A poor headshot can negatively impact your chances of landing a job or being selected for a job interview, as potential employers often form first impressions based on your profile image.
 These fixes are simple once you know what to look for.

 For your LinkedIn profile picture, always use high-resolution images to ensure clarity and a professional appearance.